DolphyWind/Electra-Lang/README.md

 #### **Printer Types**
 >**Number Printer (N):** Supports east, west, southeast, southwest, northeast and northwest direction.
 Pops the top value off the stack and prints it as number.
 If the stack is empty it does nothing.

->**Character Printer (P):** Supports north, west, northwest and southwest directions.
+>**Character Printer (P):** Supports north, west, east, northeast, northwest and southwest directions.
 Pops the top value off the stack, converts it to char_t and prints it as a character.
 If the stack is empty it does nothing.

 ### **Arithmetical Units (A, S, M, Q, %)**
 Arithmetical units lets electra do arithmetical calculations.
 They inherit from Cable class and return false if `Cable::work()` returns false.